Kelly Bell

-Kelly Bell (born 21 February 1982, in Aldershot) is an English former glamour model.
+Kelly Bell (born 21 February 1982) is an English former glamour model.

 Career

 As a child, Bell appeared as a model in many young teen girl magazines, as well as regular TV appearances.
 At the age of 16, she entered a modelling competition organised by the Daily Sport, winning out of several thousand entrants.

 Bell was voted the UK's sexiest woman for 2007 by readers of the Daily & Sunday Sport.

 Bell recorded a single titled Down 'n Dirty in 2003 and performed a concert in Colchester in aid of the Army Benevolent Fund.

-Bell is a vegan, and supports the British animal rights group Vegetarians' International Voice for Animals (Viva).
+Bell is a vegan, and supports the British animal rights group Viva!.